StefanoGenettiUniTN/DFAMinimizationProject/README.md

 Academic Year 2021/2022<br>
 Project for Compilers course<br>
 # Abstract
-In this document I present an implementation of the Watson-Daciuk’s Deterministic Finite Automata (DFA) minimization algorithm.
-The algorithm functionality is based on the contents illustrated in the paper ”An efficient incremental DFA minimization algorithm” 1 (hereafter called the paper) written by Bruce W. Watson and Jan Daciuk.
+In this repository it is proposed an implementation of the Watson-Daciuk’s Deterministic Finite Automata (DFA) minimization algorithm.
+The algorithm functionality is based on the contents illustrated in the paper ”An efficient incremental DFA minimization algorithm” written by Bruce W. Watson and Jan Daciuk.
 The code has been fully written in C programming language.
 I assume that the DFA minimization problem is well known by the reader.
+Together with the implementation code there is also a Report pdf document to better understand the context.
 At the beginning of this document the attention is on the key aspects of the Watson-Daciuk’s algorithm.
 The purpose of the following sections is to reason about data structures used in the actual implementation, efficiency and optimization strategies that has been adopted.
 Then there